Seven Core Human Needs: A Framework for When Life Feels Off – The Book of Life

 Power in the sense that psychologists call self-efficacy — the felt experience that your choices connect to your outcomes.
 That what you do matters.
 That you are not simply being moved by forces you cannot touch.

 The opposite of this is helplessness.
-Learned helplessness, which Martin Seligman identified in the 1960s, is what happens when repeated experience teaches a person that their actions make no difference.
+Learned helplessness, which Martin Seligman identified in his landmark 1967 experiments, is what happens when repeated experience teaches a person that their actions make no difference.
 The terrible thing about learned helplessness is that it generalises — once you have learned it in one context, it leaks into others.
 You stop trying in places where trying would have worked.
+Albert Bandura, whose self-efficacy research across the 1970s and 80s became one of the most replicated bodies of work in psychology, found that the belief in one’s capacity to act is not a personality trait — it is a learned orientation that environments either build or dismantle.

 This is why autonomy matters so much in work, in relationships, in how people structure their days.
 It is not about control for its own sake.
 It is about the felt sense that you are an agent in your own life.
 That the decisions you make are actually decisions.